Saving Costs with The Death Penalty

 I have told the Dallas Morning News (DMN), for many years, to stop using their totally inaccurate cost review.
 They still use it.
 DMN found that it costs $2.3 million per average death penalty case (for 5 cases), more than 3 times more expensive than a $750,000 life sentence.
 (C. Hoppe, "Executions Cost Texas Millions," The Dallas Morning News, March 8, 1992, 1A)

-Problem is that they looked at the pre trial, trial, incarceration and appellate costs of the death penalty, but only the incarceration costs of life WITH PAROLE ELIGIBILITY.
+Problem is that DMN looked at the pre-trial, trial, incarceration and appellate costs of the death penalty, but only the incarceration costs of life WITH PAROLE ELIGIBILITY.

 North Carolina

-Contrary to consistent misinformation, the study actually finds that LWOP is more expensive that the death penalty (3).
+Contrary to consistent media and academic misinformation, the 1993 Duke study actually finds that LWOP is more expensive that the death penalty (6a).

-A perfect example of how bad things are in academia.
-This cost review has been quoted extensively, in academia, media and in anti death penalty literature.
+This is a perfect example of how bad things are in academia and media.
+This cost review has been quoted extensively, in academia, media and in anti-death penalty literature.
 Every time I have seen it cited, it has been, blatantly, misleading and in error.
-Not once have I found any correction from the authors.
+Not once have I found any correction from the authors, academia or media.

 What happens when an average of 29 years of appeals turns into 10 years for appeals?